superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 **Why do we need a stream engine?**

 Because LinkedIn posts (or any other social media data) evolve frequently, your vector DB can quickly get out of sync.
 To handle this, you can build a batch pipeline that runs every minute.
-But to really minimize data lag, to **make sure your vector DB stays current with new social media posts**, you need to use a streaming pipeline that **immediately** takes every new item the moment it's posted, preprocesses it, and loads it into the vector DB.
+But to _really_ minimize data lag - **to make sure your vector DB stays current with new social media posts**, you need to use a streaming pipeline that **immediately** takes every new item the moment it's posted, preprocesses it, and loads it into the vector DB.

 **Why Bytewax?**